citiesense/docs/pages/4-Using City Pages.md

 ## Using City Pages
 Citiesense consolidates the real property research process into a single, sharable map.
 A city-wide version of this map is called a __City Page__.
 Each city with an account on Citiesense has a publicly accessible City Page.
-City Pages are designed to save the real estate industry time and alleviate the frustration of needing to go between several different websites in order to research properties and underwrite real estate opportunities.
+City Pages are designed to save the real estate industry time and alleviate the frustration of needing to go between several different websites in order to collect and understand real estate data.

 ![alt text](https://farm2.staticflickr.com/1518/24333409623_6a1f5f8e8d_b.jpg "PReP features")

 ### Features of a City Page
-In order to simplify the Process of finding and understanding real estate data across a number of cities, each city on Citiesense has the same interface for its City Page.
+In order to simplify the process of aggregating and understanding real estate data across a number of cities, each city on Citiesense has the same interface for its City Page.
 The features of this interface include:
 * Data filters: ![alt text](https://farm2.staticflickr.com/1532/24312981384_2ff912b930_s.jpg "filters"),
 * Data layers: ![alt text](https://farm2.staticflickr.com/1476/24850246751_82a03d9d23_s.jpg "layers"),